maplibre/maplibre-style-spec/README.md

 [![NPM Version](https://badge.fury.io/js/@maplibre%2Fmaplibre-gl-style-spec.svg)](https://npmjs.org/package/@maplibre/maplibre-gl-style-spec)

-The MapLibre GL style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.
+The MapLibre style specification and utilities are published as a seperate npm package so that they can be installed without the bulk of GL JS.

     npm install @maplibre/maplibre-gl-style-spec